michieluithetbroek/A-MDVRP/README.md

 If you have any questions, comments, and/or suggestions, please do not hesistate to contact us via a.j.uit.het.broek@rug.nl and a.h.schrotenboer@rug.nl.
 If you found our code useful and would like to thank us, then you can cite the work as follows:

   Uit het Broek, Michiel A. J., Albert H. Schrotenboer, Bolor Jargalsaikhan, Kees Jan Roodbergen, and Leandro C. Coelho (2020).
 Asymmetric multi-depot routing problems: valid inequalities and a branch-and-cut algorithm.
-[Journal name here].
+Operations Research.

 For further details we refer to our Github wiki page: https://github.com/michieluithetbroek/A-MDVRP/wiki.